 Although the ultimate goal is to maximize health and safety for the older adults they love, family caregivers, unfortunately, frequently end up diminishing their own health along the way.
 The truth is, an astounding 94% of caregivers in a recent research study conducted by Ohio State University reported musculoskeletal pain in more than one part of their body – and 66% noted this pain influencing their quality of life.

 And understand that a “family caregiver” can be anyone in the family who helps another individual with daily activities.
-As reported by the Family Caregiver Alliance, this suggests 34 million Americans are at risk of becoming injured through the caregiving they provide.
+As reported by the Family Caregiver Alliance, this suggests 34 million Americans are at risk of caregiving injuries.

 At Home Sweet Home In-Home Care, we know firsthand the amount of lifting, bending, and weight-bearing needed in satisfying the care needs of a senior loved one, which is the reason why each of our professional caregivers is competent in techniques that safeguard both themselves and also the seniors within their care.
 Injuries might result from even the simplest of tasks that need more physical strength than you may realize: shopping and running errands, cleaning the home, performing laundry chores, cooking, and especially transferring a senior to the couch or bed.